rayes0/emacs/README.md

 ## Dependencies

-There are no hard dependencies (except for emacs of course).
+There are no hard dependencies (except for emacs of course, version>=28.0).

 However, the scaling for different text sizes was written with the following fonts in mind: